Here are some frequently asked questions....

 What about the children?

-Our service is for all-ages (20-25 minutes) Then the children and young people go to their age appropriate activites in ABC Kids and ABC Youth while the rest of the church have a Bible based talk.
+We start all together worshiping as one big family for around 20-25 minutes, then the children and young people go to their age appropriate activites in ABC Kids and ABC Youth while the rest of the church have a Bible based talk from our minister or guest preachers.

 ABC Kids is for children up to the age of 11 - Children will learn about God, Jesus and The Bible.
 Activities include: listening to a Bible story, drama, singing, craft, dancing, praying in a variety of ways. .